 1. What are the benefits of ballet training?

 Ballet training develops the mind, the body, and the spirit, in a unique and harmonious way.
-It is wholesome and traditional, using classical music as the accompaniment for physical effort, and develops a child’s sense of self awareness, self-confidence, discipline, and mental agility.
+It is wholesome and traditional, using classical music as the accompaniment for physical effort, and develops a child’s sense of self-awareness, self-confidence, discipline, and mental agility.

 The curriculum of our regular classes is structured to take a student successfully from their first ballet lesson to the maximization of their potential, without the need for private classes.
 This having been said, occasionally a student might benefit from some additional individual attention to address a particular technical issue.
 Also, individual coaching in preparation for a solo performance or ballet competition is very valuable (see YAGP category below).

 Each class level at Long Beach Ballet roughly corresponds to a year of training for an average student.
 Our first four levels are for students aged three to six.
-Beginning at age seven, however, this progression can vary, as physical and mental development varies not only from child to child, but also from year to year for each individual child.
+Beginning at age seven, however, this progression can vary, as physical and mental development varies not only from child to child but also from year to year for each individual child.
 Every level at Long Beach Ballet has a syllabus that corresponds to an increase in a student’s level of technical and mental agility regardless of chronological age.
 Sometimes a student will take more than one year to reach the next level.
 Occasionally a student will be deemed ready to “jump” levels mid-year.
 Students at Long Beach Ballet are carefully evaluated as individuals, enhancing their prospects for maximizing their potential.

-Long Beach Ballet’s curriculum is meticulously designed to accommodate beginning students at any age – as young as three.
+Long Beach Ballet’s curriculum is meticulously designed to accommodate beginning students of any age – as young as three.
 Our fifteen levels of training include four levels wherein a beginning child can join in at any time of year and feel welcome and nurtured.
 Teenagers and adults who are trying ballet for the first time will feel comfortable in the Adult Elementary classes.

 It’s never too late.
 We offer an Adult Elementary class two evenings every week.
 Many adults who have begun with Adult Elementary have eventually moved up to the morning Open Intermediate class for those with more experience.